-Listed data includes totals for select larger functions of state government.
-Definitions describing types of employees for job types shown are available in the Census Bureau’s classification manual, beginning on page 373.
+Employment statistics were reported by state governments to the U.S. Census Bureau, with the latest data current as of March 2016.
+Definitions describing types of employees for job types shown are available in the Census Bureau’s classification manual.

 NOTE: The Census Bureau did not conduct a survey of governments in 1996.
 The agency also changed its methodology for computing full-time equivalent employment in 1986

 UPDATED: Sept.
 28, 2017